Hyponatraemia is a common medical problem defined as a low plasma sodium (Na+) concentration less than 135 mmol/L.

 The normal range for serum sodium is 135-145 mmol/L. Hyponatraemia can be classified according to the severity of the biochemical value or the rate of onset.

-Hyponatraemia is considered the most common electrolyte disturbance that is encountered in primary and secondary care.
+Hyponatraemia is a common electrolyte disturbance encountered in primary and secondary care.

-The concentration of serum sodium is determined by the content of water.
+The concentration of serum sodium is determined by the total body water.

 The aetiology of hyponatraemia can be broadly divided into three categories based on fluid status: hypovolaemia, euvolaemia, hypervolaemia.